josephassaf999/Receipt-generator/README.md

 - Your Excel columns should match the placeholders in your Word template exactly.
   Example: Excel column `Name` → Word placeholder `{{Name}}`
 - No Python or special software is required—just run the `.exe`.
+- Windows may show a “Protected your PC” warning when first running the program.
+Click More info → Run anyway to start AutoReceiptPro.